 Koh Lipe is a tiny island about 43.5 miles (70km) southwest of Thailand in the Andaman Sea near the Malaysian border.
 The island is within the Tarutao National Marine Park and is known for its pristine beaches, unspoiled landscapes and laid-back atmosphere.
-It is a premier scuba diving and snorkeling destination as 25 percent of the world’s tropical fish species can be found in its coral reefs.
+It is a premier scuba diving and snorkelling destination as 25 percent of the world’s tropical fish species can be found in its coral reefs.
 Ko Lipe can only be accessed by boat or ferry from nearby islands.

 Interesting facts about Koh Lipe